ghostery/local-sheriff/README.md

 ```

 Alternatively:
-- You can download a [CRX](#):
+- You can install from Chrome store : [Local Sheriff](https://chrome.google.com/webstore/detail/local-sheriff/ckmkiloofgfalfdhcfdllaaacpjjejeg)
-- Open chrome and visit chrome://extensions.
-- Enable developer mode.
-- Drag and drop the CRX file.
+- Firefox, Opera is in process.

 Once you have it running, visit different pages like: